Laviai Nielsen: Early life

 Nielsen grew up in Leytonstone, East London.
 Her mother is Egyptian-Sudanese and her father is Danish.
 At the age of 16, she was a bag carrier for British heptathlete Jessica Ennis at the 2012 London Olympics, a pivotal experience in her development as an athlete.
 "I stood behind Jessica Ennis and when she came out the crowd cheering was the loudest thing I've heard in my life," she recalled.
 "I thought, 'I want that'."

-As of 2017, she was taking a year out from her geography degree at King's College London.
+In 2017, she took a year out from her geography degree at King's College London.
 Nielsen is an Athlete Ambassador for sport for development charity Right To Play.

 Career

 2011-19

-Nielsen was initially a middle distance runner, but in 2013 she and her twin sister were approached at an event and persuaded to change specialism to the 400 metres.
+Nielsen was initially a middle-distance runner, but in 2013 she and her twin sister were approached at an event and persuaded to change specialism to the 400 metres.
 Laviai proceeded to reduce her 400m personal best by 2 seconds within 2 months, and a further four seconds by the following season.